ichlubna/vkCompViz/README.md

 # Vulkan GPGPU Compute Framework
-vkCompViz is a Vulkan library for GPU-accelerated data processing.
+Vulkan Compute Vizualization (vkCompViz) is a Vulkan library for GPU-accelerated data processing.
 The main purpose are computer-graphics-related GPU-accelerated operations on images.

 The library can load input images, run a sequence of compute shaders, display the result in window, and store the result.
 Uniform parameters can be interactively changed in console with the result updated in the display window.